Safer Cleaning At Home

 - Insert cloves into a fresh orange.

-- Keep your home and closets clean and well-ventilated.
+- Keep all rooms and closets clean and well-ventilated.
+Use ventilation fans.

 All Purpose Cleaner

 - Mix (Triclosan free) liquid soap with water.

 - Mix liquid soap with 1 tablespoon of baking soda, lemon juice, and water.